nismod/infra-risk-vis/etl/README.md

 involve interacting with the database service defined in the parent directory to this one.

-To bring up these services, refer to the [readme](../README.md) in the parent directory for a full explanation of their required env files, etc., but briefly:
+To bring up the database, refer to the [readme](../README.md) in the parent directory for a full explanation of the required env files, etc., but briefly:

 ```bash
 docker compose -f docker-compose-dev.yaml up db -d